WestMichiganRubyTraining/discover_ruby/README.md

 we "define" a chunk of code called a "method" using the `def` command followed by the name of the method and a list of variables (aka "arguments") the methods needs (if there are any) separated by commas.
-We put `end` after the code so Ruby knows where to stop running the code.
+We put `end` after the code so Ruby knows where the method ends.
+(You probably guessed that)

 In our example, we define a method called `speak` that takes one argument called `words`.
 It uses `puts` to output the contents of the `words` argument